 |Maintenance||If unfinished, apply a clear wood preservative annually.||Refinish annually by sanding and applying 2-3 new coats of varnish.||Clean annually and treat with Boiled Linseed Oil.||Clean annually and treat with Sunwax Wood Conditioner and Protectant.||Clean when needed with a soft bristle brush, soap and water or Clorox-type wipes.|

-|Origin||FSC Sustainably managed forests in the United States/Canada/Overseas||100% recycled plastics|
+|Origin||FSC Sustainably managed forests in the United States/Canada/Overseas||100% Recycled HDPE Plastics|

-Cypress wood (Taxodium distichum) comes mainly from the southeast and is reputed to be one of the most durable wood for outdoor uses.
-It is a sought after wood for usages that requires high durability against moisture.
-Cypress wood contains a natural oil called cypressine that prevents the wood from rotting, mildewing and it keeps insects and termites away.
-Non-stained Cypress wood features a white finish that will age to a silver pewter gray overtime.
+Cypress is often stained using a honey-gold color sealant that helps bring out its natural grain.
+Non-stained Cypress wood however features a white finish that will age to a silver pewter gray overtime.
 Many homes in Key West Florida are made of this wood and the aging gray color is part of the charm of this town.

 Teak, also known as Cumaru, is everything you could hope for in a wood used in your outdoor furniture.
 It has a tight grain that provides incredible strength and it produces natural oils that help nourish and protect the wood.
 No varnish necessary!

 The natural oils contained in this wood repel water keeping it from warping, cracking or splitting and also act as a repellant against insects like termites.
 Outdoor furniture made with teak wood can withstand all types of weather including harsh rains, severe winters and hot summers.
 Over time it will naturally age into a charming silver gray much like cypress.